 There are many beautiful ways to create a dynamic kitchen design, several of which have the kind of staying power that outlasts most trends.
-Creating this type of design often means going beyond the conventional and creating a space that’s timeless as well as beautiful and functional.
+Creating this type of design makeover often means going beyond the conventional and creating a kitchen remodel that’s timeless as well as beautiful and functional.

 Rustic kitchen designs often achieve this effortlessly.
-Whether you’re reaching for rustic modern or a true, classic rustic design, these kitchens have nearly universal appeal.
+Whether you’re reaching for a modern farmhouse style or a true, classic rustic design, these kitchens have nearly universal appeal.
 With a lot of character and personality just from the materials used, rustic kitchens never fail to impress and will never go out of style.

-One way that you can help bring this style to life within your own kitchen is through the use of decorative reclaimed wood beams.
-Reclaimed wood has been taken from old farmhouses and buildings more than 100 years old.
-The beams may show patina, wear, saw marks, nail holes, and other character marks from their previous use.
-This creates a naturally rustic accent for your kitchen, as well as a focus for the rest of your design.
+One way that homeowners can help bring this style to life within the kitchen design is through the use of decorative reclaimed wood beams.
+Reclaimed wood is real wood that has been taken from old farmhouses and buildings more than 100 years old.
+The wooden beams may show patina, wear, saw marks, nail holes, and other character marks from their previous use.
+This creates a naturally rustic accent for your kitchen remodel, as well as a focus for the rest of your design.

 New cut wood beams are available that have been antiqued to give them a similar appearance, so why use reclaimed wood beams in your rustic kitchen design?
 The first reason has to do with authenticity.
 Reclaimed and antiqued wood beams got their patina and marks naturally.
 This gives them history and greater interest than something that was simply made to look the part.